mrbackend/java-trampoline/docs/user-guide.md

     return resultAccTrampoline;
 }
 ```
-This callback is used for branches with two children.
-When this branch is traversed, the left child is traversed first,
+_Example 3c: Trampolined left fold of a binary branch_

-then the right child.
-Just as for the single-child branch, we need to `suspend` the traversal of the left child, to
+This callback is used for binary (two-children) branches.
+When this branch is traversed, the left child is traversed
-avoid the immediate recursion.
-In `foldLeft`, the accumulated result from traversing the left child is used in the
+first, then the right child.
+Like the unary branch, we need to `suspend` the traversal of the left child, to avoid the
-traversal of the right child.
-Hence, the second recursion is dependent of the first one, which is exactly what `flatMap`
+immediate recursion.
+In `foldLeft`, the accumulated result from traversing the left child is used in the traversal of
-is for.
+the right child.
+Hence, the second recursion is dependent of the first one, which is exactly what `flatMap` is for.

 The last callback could also have been written as:
 ```java